 - Dual function gives exercise options besides conventional cross training workouts

 - Manual resistance change seems like it could be awkward

-- Manufacturer doesn’t give apex height of cross trainer, so might be difficult to measure appropriately
+- Manufacturer doesn’t give apex height, so might be difficult to measure appropriately

 - Doesn’t come assembled, so it’ll take a while to put together

 - Stride length is fixed, so might not suit tall users

 It’s neat that this is a dual function exercise combo machine.
 The combination of an exercise bike and cross trainer will give you lots of options to stay motivated to work out.
 A fixed stride length and a manual resistance changing function might render this unsuitable for certain users.

 Overall, the wide foot pads, multi-use function, and the steel frame seems like this would be a good cross trainer for novice or casual users.

 Variable stride lengths make this JTX Tri-Fit a great option if more than one person is going to be using your cross trainer.
 Bluetooth connection and an app are innovative approaches to keep you engaged and energized to power through your most difficult workouts.

 - 153 cm x 75 cm x 173 x cm